Actually, you can mix-and-match both kinds in the same image.

 It is exactly the same as moving code from VAX to Alpha years ago.
 For most of the compilers, most of the programs are "recompile and go".
 COBOL does have some minor differences that are listed in an appendix in the COBOL User Manual.
 Some VAX languages needed many changes (all those ".CALL_ENTRY" directives added to ALL Macro-32 source files for example).

-If code has already been ported to either Alpha or Itanium, we expect most programs to "recompile and go" as noted by Clair's presentation.
+If code has already been ported to either Alpha or Itanium, we expect most programs to "recompile and go".

-C++ will be an exception as the number of OpenVMS-isms that we'll put into Clang will be a yet-to-be-determined subset of those in our Itanium C++ compiler.
+C++ will be an exception as the number of OpenVMS-isms that we will put into Clang will be a subset of those in our Itanium C++ compiler.
 We did the same kind of "reduction" moving from Alpha C++ to Itanium C++.
-We'll use a "customer-driven" approach instead of just doing everything we did before.
+We will use a "customer-driven" approach instead of just doing everything we did before.

 Yes.
 Please visit this page.